Try as they might, some men who run regularly may still find themselves plagued with a pudgy pot belly that refuses to budge.

 Portion Control with My Healthy Plate

-For weight loss, it’s important to understand how the body uses energy from carbohydrates and fats.
+For weight management, it’s important to understand how the body uses energy from carbohydrates and fats.
 Carbohydrates burn rapidly for quick energy during bursts of high-intensity activity, like a sprint.
 Fats, on the other hand, burn slowly for sustained energy during long, moderately paced physical activities.

-Taping into fats for energy allows your body to work for longer periods of time as our body has much more fats relative to a limited amount of carbohydrates available to burn.
+Tapping into fats for energy allows your body to work for longer periods of time as our body has much more fats relative to a limited amount of carbohydrates available to burn.

 “If you’re genuinely doing a fat burning activity, it’s less intense than people think,” Kuzmiak-Ngiam said, particularly in places like Singapore since heart rate increases faster in warm weather.

-So if you’re targeting the fats zone (be it the belly or your butt), one way is to start your workout gradually, take walking breaks during a run or walk when you come to a hill — all these help you to stay in the optimal “fat-burning” moderate intense activity zone, which is roughly 60-70 percent of your maximum heart rate.
+So if you’re targeting the fats zone (be it the belly or your butt), one way is to start your workout gradually, take walking breaks during a run or walk when you come to a hill — all these help you to stay in the optimal “fat-burning” moderate intensity activity zone, which is roughly 60-70 percent of your maximum heart rate.
 A heart rate monitor would be most helpful here.

 Step Up For Better Health